-From mid-northern latitudes, you can easily find the brilliant star Vega in the eastern sky at dusk and nightfall on these late May evenings.
+Tonight, from mid-northern latitudes, you can easily find the brilliant star Vega in the eastern sky at dusk and nightfall.
 Vega acts as your guide star the Keystone – a pattern of four stars in the constellation Hercules.
-The Keystone, in turn, is your ticket to finding a famous globular star cluster in Hercules, otherwise known as the Great Cluster in Hercules, aka Messier 13 or M13.

 As darkness falls, look for the Keystone asterism – star pattern – to the upper right of the brilliant blue-white star Vega.
 Hold your fist at an arm length.
 There is easily enough room between Vega and the Keystone for your fist to fit beneath the two.

 You can also locate the Keystone by using Vega in conjunction with the brilliant yellow-orange star Arcturus.
 From mid-northern latitudes, Arcturus is found way high in the southern sky at nightfall and evening.
 The Keystone is found about one-third the way from Vega to Arcturus, the two brightest stars to grace the Northern Hemisphere’s spring and summertime sky.